GangstersPairOfDice/digitalStickers/README.md

 In `main.js` you can toggle some experimental features, like having stickers appear even in fullscreen mode.
 To enable this, uncomment the `type: panel` option under the BrowserWindows creation.
 Here you can also remove the shadows from the sticker, etc.

+FYI: I have only tested this on x64 macOS.
+Windows and Linux should work fine, but there maybe some compatability issues and feature losses.

 Planned Features
 ---
  - [ ] Adding your own sticker easily